Who's Most Likely to Dirty? Exploring the Factors Behind Messiness

 -

 Executive Functioning Difficulties: Executive functions are cognitive skills that control and manage other cognitive processes, including planning, organization, working memory, and inhibitory control.
 Weaknesses in these areas can lead to difficulty initiating cleaning tasks, prioritizing organization, and inhibiting impulsive behaviors that contribute to messiness.
-For example, someone might impulsively leave things out instead of putting them away.
+Here's one way to look at it: someone might impulsively leave things out instead of putting them away.

 -